sayar/jsopenday/README.md

-# jsopenday
+# JS Open Day

-Resources from JavaScript Open Day in Vancouver
+This repository contains resources from JavaScript Open Day in Vancouver.